jgamblin/Defensive-S3-Buckets/README.md

 ## Important Notice
 - I likely don't know what I am doing and this could be done faster, better and simpler some other way.
 - These scripts could also break your cloud and make you cry.
-- There are minimal costs for having empty S3 buckets.
+- There are minimal costs for having empty S3 buckets in your account.
+My best guess is under $5 a month.